revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Explanation</b></summary>

-> r: This mode opens an existing file to read-only mode.
+> r: This mode opens an existing file as read-only mode.
 The file pointer exists at the beginning.

-> ab+:This mode used to opens a file to append and read both in binary format.
+> ab+:This mode is used to open a file to append and read, both in binary format.

-> wb+: This is used opens the file to write and read both in binary format.
+> wb+: This is used to open the file to write and read, both in binary format.

 </details>
 </details>

 ---

-18.How will you get the list of files from the directory ?
+18.How to get the list of files from the directory ?

 <details><summary><b>Show Answer</b></summary>